grikdotnet/phpdocker/README.md

 uid=33(www-data) gid=33(www-data) groups=33(www-data)
 $ sudo usermod -a -G www-data $(whoami)
 ```
-The value 33 is hard-coded by the official docker image maintainers.
-It can be changed, but now I just assume it is synchronized.
+The value 33 is hard-coded by the official image maintainers.
+It [can be changed](https://github.com/phpdocker-io/base-images/blob/master/php-fpm/7.0/Dockerfile#L23) by extending the image.

 Usage: